Influence functions and regularity tangents for efficient active learning: Observations

 The unlabeled versions appear more ``equitable'', covering a smaller range of values and being slightly bounded away from zero.
 The labeled versions are dominated by the influence of point 5, which has the highest residual.
 The red curve showing the squared loss derivative actually overlaps the blue curve ``square total influence (labeled)'', but is shown scaled slightly higher so both curves can be seen on the plot.

-That the curves are the same can be explained as follows.
+The reason for the curves to overlap was explained at the end of section \ref{sec:in-active}.
 The fact that, in a trained model, the gradient of the model objective with respect to $\theta$ must be zero implies that a gradient of the regularizer is equal to the negative of the sum of the loss gradients.
-So, when the (labeled) influence functions for each data point are added together, we obtain the negative regularity tangent.
-Thus, differentiating by the regularity to calculate the regularity tangent, as we have proposed in this paper, can be seen as an efficient way of calculating the ``total influence'' of a dataset.
+So, when the (labeled) influence functions for each data point are added together, we obtain a vector proportional to the regularity tangent.
+Thus, differentiating by the regularity to calculate the regularity tangent, as we propose in this paper, can be seen as an efficient way of calculating the ``total influence'' of a dataset.

 We hope that these plots have been helpful in visualizing the quantities under discussion in this paper.
 They were generated using R.

 Obviously, future versions of this section should contain a comparison of the various query heuristics under consideration, which at least evaluates their suitability for active learning in the simple polynomial regression model that we have been using here.